yashsinha1611/sfdocs_Build_AI/docs/Tracing/java.md

 #### Additional features available for Spring Boot Applications

-By default, transaction names of unsupported Servlet API-based frameworks are in the form of $method unknown route.
-To modify this and to report the transactions names in the form of $method $path, use the following in javaagent configuration.
+By default, transaction names of unsupported Servlet API-based frameworks are in the form of `$method` unknown route.
+To modify this and to report the transactions names in the form of `$method $path`, use the following in javaagent configuration.
 This option is applicable only for spring-boot based applications.

 ```
 -Delastic.apm.disable_instrumentations=spring-mvc